A Conversation on The Lost Scrolls of Ryukyu

 GM Mike Swope understood the power of the written word, but more importantly the visuals of a story.
 The above picture was taken during a seminar where he spent time taking videos of the content and working the crowd.

 Mike’s dedication was awe-inspiring.
 He saw beyond words, encouraging a rewrite to infuse more of “my voice.”
-A testament to his commitment, understanding of the interplay between words and illustration, and belief in authentic storytelling.
+His efforts to get this published while working long hours was a testament to his commitment, and the amazing quality that resulted showed his understanding of the flow of words and photos.

 In March 2023, during a road trip around Dallas for the book launch, we met Mike in person.
-His warm smile mirrored the online friendship.
-Mike’s discreet contributions to our seminars showcased his humility and passion for martial arts.
+His warm smile mirrored our long online friendship.
+Mike’s discreet contributions to our seminars reflected both his humility and passion for martial arts.

-Mike wasn’t just a publisher; he was a friend sharing our joys, challenges, and triumphs.
-His reviews reflected an authentic voice resonating with readers.
-His belief in our work fueled motivation during creative ups and downs.
+Mike wasn’t just a publisher; he was a brother sharing our joys, challenges, and triumphs.
+His reviews reflect an authentic voice resonating with readers.
+His belief in our work and the JDK Method helped motivation during creative ups and downs.

 The Road Trippers 2023: GM Mike Swope, Colin Wee, Will Just, and Jeff Palm.